How can understanding the past help us better navigate the future?

 The Colosseum is an oval amphitheatre in the centre of the city of Rome, Italy, just east of the Roman Forum.
 It is the largest ancient amphitheatre ever built, and is still the largest standing amphitheatre in the world today, despite its age.
 Construction began under the emperor Vespasian in 72 and was completed in 80 AD under his successor and heir, Titus.

-The Colosseum is built of travertine limestone, tuff (volcanic rock), and brick-faced concrete.
-The Colosseum could hold an estimated 50,000 to 80,000 spectators at various points in its history having an average audience of some 65,000; it was used for gladiatorial contests and public spectacles including animal hunts, executions, re-enactments of famous battles, and dramas based on Roman mythology, and briefly mock sea battles.
-The building ceased to be used for entertainment in the early medieval era.
-It was later reused for such purposes as housing, workshops, quarters for a religious order, a fortress, a quarry, and a Christian shrine.
+The Colosseum is built of travertine limestone, tuff (volcanic rock), and brick-faced concrete. at various points in the history of Colosseum having an average audience of some 65,000; it was used for gladiatorial contests and public spectacles including animal hunts, executions, re-enactments of famous battles, and dramas based on Roman mythology, and briefly mock sea battles.

 Although substantially ruined because of earthquakes and stone-robbers, the Colosseum is still an iconic symbol of Imperial Rome and was listed as one of the New 7 Wonders of the World.